The Impact of Visual Content on Marketing Performance

 D. Animations and memes

-In place of videos, brands can also go for animation, which is not only quirky but also an innovative way to connect with the audience.
+Brands can also use animation in place of videos, which is not only quirky but also an innovative way to connect with the audience.
 Such videos use attractive characters, fonts, and even GIFs that explain the product in a dynamic and varied manner.

 On the other hand, memes share good information but in a funny and catchy style.
 Using a proper combination of these can be enormously productive.